vishapoberon/compiler/ReadMe.md

 > Design and implementation of ofront is due to Josef Templ ... ofront has been based in part on Regis Crelier's PhD thesis and Stefan Gehring's diploma thesis, both at ETH Zurich, Institute for Computer Systems.

-Norayr Chilingarian forked ofront in 2013, porting extensive libraries from [ULM Oberon](http://www.mathematik.uni-ulm.de/oberon/), [OO2C](https://github.com/Spirit-of-Oberon/oo2c) and ETH Oberon System 3, and adding support for more platforms including 64 bit systems, and .
+Norayr Chilingarian forked ofront in 2013, porting extensive libraries from [ULM Oberon](http://www.mathematik.uni-ulm.de/oberon/), [OO2C](https://github.com/Spirit-of-Oberon/oo2c) and ETH Oberon System 3, and adding support for more platforms including 64 bit systems.

 David Brown has worked on adding support for more platforms incuding windows using MSC, cygwin or mingw since January 2016.
 More recently he has generalised basic type support within the compiler to allow e.g. 64 bit LONGINT on 32 bit systems, and 32 bit LONGINT on 64 bit systems.